arthurdouillard/arthurdouillard.github.io/_posts/2018-02-08-A-few-useful-things-to-know-about-ml.md

 layout: post
 title:  A Few Useful Things To Know About Machine Learning
 tags:   [papers, ml]
+descripton: An overview of the "Black Art" of Machine Learning.
+img: /public/assets/bias-variance.png
 ---

 This post contains the notes taken from reading of the following paper: